yolticmtzz/hackernewsAngular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##Challenges
+  - The Design
+#How to solve them
+    - I use the basic of bootstraps , I really know how to do the things, but always on my teams have a UX designer that its really helpufull with the design .
+##Opinion about the challenge
+  -  I really like this approach , because you need to create something real scenario, the only thing  its very compliceted to limit an scope because when you are developing you think "Hum will be nice if I add this or I think I need to add this"